lordryns/lapis/README.md

 - a window manager

 > [!NOTE]
-> Lapis has only been tested on Hyprland and so behaviour might not be optimal on your window manager of choice
+> Lapis has only been tested on Hyprland and Sway and so behaviour might not be optimal on your window manager of choice